xavier268/selescript/pages/quickstart.md

 wxcf7fu4c488        selgrid_mongo       replicated          1/1                 mongo:3.6                    *:27017->27017/tcp
 ````

-Okay, everything up and running, we can compile our first demo script.
+Okay, everything up and running, we can compile and run our first demo script.

 ## Running a demo file